 - providing guidance

-- providing feedback after proactive inspections
+- providing feedback after proactive inspections or targeted projects

 - jointly developing standards with professional associations and our co-regulator, ASIC